 Collecting Consent with Embedded Forms

 With an embedded form, you can insert a phone number input field directly onto your site.
 For instance, you can include an embedded form in a footer as well as most other pages (including the Order Confirmation page).
-As with a popup or flyout form, add a phone number input field, check the Update SMS consent checkbox, and include language that clearly states the person is opting into receiving text messages from your business.
+As with a popup or flyout form, add a phone number input field, use the Collect SMS consent option, and include language that clearly states the person is opting into receiving text messages from your business.

 When you publish a Klaviyo signup form, a popup box will appear with the form’s embed code.
 You can also get this code from the Behaviors tab on the left-hand side of the page.
 Copy this code so that you are ready to paste it into your BigCommerce store.